kotzinr/Pac-Man/README.md

-# Pac-Man edge detection
+# Pac-Man edge detection project
-Pac-Man moves back and forth across the screen based on screen edge detection
+Pac-Man moves back and forth within a window based on screen edge detection

 Installation: drag and drop the pacman.js file onto a blank browser to see pac-man chomp from right to left on repeat